JF1556: How to Build Your All-Star Apartment Syndication Team Part 4 of 4 | Syndication School with Theo Hicks

 Do They File Tax Returns for All State and Local Governments?

 You’re also going to want to know if they’re able to file tax returns for all state and local governments in the country because you might move or you might change markets and you still wanna work with this accountant and not have to start over with someone else.

 You’ll also wanna ask them what they expect of you, just to set expectations earlier.
 What do they expect you to send them, when do they expect to send it to you, how do expect conversations to go?
 Things like that.

-And then lastly – this is a big one – you’ll wanna know when they will send you the investor K-1’s?
-A big thing that you’ll hear from passive investors is that the syndicators either don’t send the K-1’s on time, or the K-1’s are incorrect.
-We proud ourselves on sending the K-1’s by March 31st each year.
-You’ll just wanna confirm with the accountant when they will get those to you by, and what you need to do in order to stay on schedule.
+And then lastly – this is a big one – you’ll wanna know when they will send you the investor K-1’s.
+A big thing that you’ll hear from passive investors is that the syndicators either don’t send the K-1’s on time or the K-1’s are incorrect.
+We pride ourselves on sending the K-1’s by March 31st each year.
+You’ll just wanna confirm with the accountant when they will get those to you by and what you need to do in order to stay on schedule.

 Thank you for listening, and I will talk to you next week.